gbarkerz/AccessibleSolitaire/README.md

 Often when moving cards between dealt card piles, multiple cards are moved in a single move action.
 For example, in the following image the 6 of Hearts is selected in preparation for moving it over to a 7 of Spades in another dealt card pile.
 On top of the 6 of Hearts are four other cards, and those cards will be moved to the other dealt card pile when the 6 of Hearts is moved.
 By default, when the 6 of Hearts is selected, the visuals associated with all the cards lying on top of the 6 of Hearts are not changed, despite the fact that the next operation will impact all those cards.
 The "Highlight selected card set" option has the visuals for those related cards change to indicate they will be moved when the selected card is moved.

-Note that the names of the cards associated with the selected card always includes the phase: "in selected set" when annouced by the screen reader, to indicate that the cards are impacted by the moving of the selected card in the same dealt card pile.
+Note that the names of the cards associated with the selected card always includes the phase: "in selected set" when announced by the screen reader, to indicate that the cards are impacted by the moving of the selected card in the same dealt card pile.

 Figure 30: A solitaire game running on Android with a dealt card selected and all cards on top of that selected card also highlighted.
 ![Android: A game in progress with a 6 of Hearts selected in a dealt card pile.
 Four cards lie above the 6 of Hearts, and their backgrounds are light purple.
 TalkBack's highlight is around one of the partially shown card above the 6 of Hearts, and its caption is: "3 of Spades, in selected set, 6 of 7, in list Pile 6"](/ReadmeScreenshots/V1.18_SelectedSetLight.jpg)